xitop/edzed/docs/examination.rst

   can be obtained with :meth:`Block.get_conf`; extract the ``'inputs'`` value from the result.

-  The contents is undefined before the circuit finalization - see :meth:`Circuit.finalize`.
+  The contents of the dict are undefined before the circuit finalization
+  - see :meth:`Circuit.finalize`.

 .. seealso:: :ref:`Input signatures`